 I consider myself lucky to have lived a portion of my life in a very diverse county.
 Life was diverse – my students, coworkers, friends, neighbors.
 I formed close enough friendships with some people that I felt comfortable asking hard questions about how life looked for them and how they felt the effects of racism, both overt and systemic.
 One teacher friend talked about how she and her husband, both black, definitely had to jump through more hoops than others to secure a mortgage, having to pay more down, and the whole process taking forever.
 Another friend of mine lost her son who had been invited to come by a party, only to find he was the only black kid there.
 Some ignorant racists, probably Palmdale Peckerwoods, told him he didn’t belong.
 He tried to explain it was his friend’s house and he’d been invited, but they kicked him out and stabbed him.
 He died a block away, trying to leave.
 He bled out.
 He had just completed his first year of college and had come home one week earlier for summer break.
 I was in L.A.
 County when the cops who kicked the shit out of Rodney King were acquitted and riots broke out.
 Lots of people talked about race then.

 My point is, we have all grown up with ideas or ways of doing things that are ingrained.
 Some of these things are no big deal, like when you’re a kid and you’re amazed that other families do things differently than yours.
-You had just assumed that everyone sat around the table for meals or you thought everybody eats on t.v. trays in front of the television.
+You had just assumed that everyone sat around the table for meals or you thought everybody eats in front of the television.

-If we want to embrace this time, when millions around the world are crying out for racial equality and racial justice, we must each start by examining and owning our own implicit biases with an open mind and curiosity to learn what life is like for people of different colors and cultures than our own.
+If we want to embrace this time, when millions around the world are crying out for racial equality and racial justice, we must each start by examining and owning our own implicit biases with an open mind and curiosity to learn what life is like for people of different colors and with cultures different than our own.